martinbudden/BabyCube/BC200/readme.md

 ![Back_Face_assembly](assemblies/Back_Face_assembly.png)

-Slide the linear rods through the SK brackets and the printbed bearings.
+1. Slide the linear rods through the SK brackets and the printbed bearings.
-Tighten the bolts in the SK brackets, ensuring the Z_Carriage slides freely on the rods.
+2. Tighten the bolts in the SK brackets, ensuring the Z_Carriage slides freely on the rods.
+3. Place the cork damper on the stepper motor and thread the lead screw through the leadnut and attach the stepper motor to the back face.
+Note the orientation of the JST socket.

 ![Back_Face_assembled](assemblies/Back_Face_assembled.png)